blanqslate/docs/event_planning_playbook.md

 An ideal, smooth event should probably meet these goals:

 ## 2 months out
+Before any movement, establish one point of contact between our organization, contractors, and venue/promoters.
+This point person will be responsible for disseminating information to all members accordingly and promptly.

 * Lock in venue, including rental and bar minimum terms and timelines.
 May also include logistics and staffing considerations like ticketing and security.
 Examples with made up details and dates:
     * `Water Bar in Hayes Valley on 8/27 -- they take the bar, we take the door, they pay for the bouncer`